Cris Luengo's Curriculum

 Employment

 After defending my PhD thesis, I joined the Life Sciences Division, Lawrence Berkeley National Laboratory (Berkeley, California, 2004–2008) as a postdoctoral fellow.
-There I worked with the Berkeley Drosophila Transcription Network Project developing the first 3D atlas of gene expression in the fruit fly blastoderm.
+There I worked with the Berkeley Drosophila Transcription Network Project developing the first 3D atlas of gene expression in the fruit fly blastoderm at cellular level.
 I built the tools that detected all cells and quantified their expression level from 3D, two-photon scans of whole embryos.
+I also established the imaging protocol, helped design the database, and analyzed the gene expression patterns.

 Software projects